 Undeniably, packaged foods make life easy, and the longer they last the better.
 But the trans fats or hydrogenated fats that give food a longer shelf life charge a heavy price too.
 These artificially solidified vegetable oils can disrupt your cholesterol balance by reducing the levels of HDLs.7

-Avoid french fries and chicken; packaged baked foods like crackers, cookies, doughnuts, and cakes; and hard margarine.
+Avoid french fries and fried chicken; packaged baked foods like crackers, cookies, doughnuts, and cakes; and hard margarine.

 While the FDA has banned the use of trans fat, you may still find it in fast foods.
 Avoid any food whose package says “partially hydrogenated oils,” “trans fat,” and “shortening.”8 9

 Avoid foods fried in hydrogenated shortening such as french fries and chicken; packaged baked foods like crackers, cookies, doughnuts, and cakes; hard margarine; and even some dietary supplements.